opendistro/for-elasticsearch-docs/docs/security/generate-certificates.md

 ## (Optional) Generate node and client certificates

-Follow the steps in [Generate admin certificates](#generate-admin-certificate) with new file names to generate new certificates for your nodes and as many client certificates as you need.
+Follow the steps in [Generate admin certificates](#generate-admin-certificate) with new file names to generate a new certificate for each node and as many client certificates as you need.
+Each certificate should use its own private key.

 If you generate node certificates and have `opendistro_security.ssl.transport.enforce_hostname_verification` set to `true` (default), be sure to specify a Common Name (CN) for the certificate that matches the hostname of the intended node.
+If you want to use the same node certificate on all nodes (not recommended), set hostname verification to `false`.
 To learn more, see [Configure TLS certificates](../../security/tls-configuration/#advanced-hostname-verification-and-dns-lookup).

 ### Sample script